Getting Started

 - launch with more confidence

-This section gives you the fastest path through the docs.
+This page gives you the fastest path through the PyColors documentation.

 Core idea

-Start with the surface.
-Validate the product.
+Launch the page.
+Validate the product surface.
 Upgrade when infrastructure becomes the bottleneck.

 Start with Starter Free